1 Day Hyderabad to Srisailam Road Trip

 Nagarjuna Sagar Dam

-One of the most popular road trips from Hyderabad is Nagarjuna Sagar dam.
+One of the most popular road trips from Hyderabad is Nagarjuna Sagar Dam.
 It’s a biker’s getaway.
-Located about 140 kms, Nagarjuna Sagar is flocked by a lot of people.
+Located about 140 km, Nagarjuna Sagar is flocked by a lot of people.
 The roads are single-lane, but fortunately, it’s good throughout.
-Not many foods stop on the way, but a lot of food carts where you can relish some good idlis.
+Not many food stops on the way, but a lot of food carts where you can relish some good idlis.

 First drive in my Tata Punch to Nagarjuna Sagar